Instantly Organize Your Medicine Cabinet in a Few Simple Steps

 What’s equally genius?
 These 13 stylists’ tricks for getting the shiniest hair ever.

 Your cabinet door is prime storage real estate that often goes untouched, but there are a number of ways you can customize it for your storage needs.
 Stick on hooks to hold small scissors or plastic pockets to hold makeup supplies, for example.
 There also are a number of DIY storage solutions that help you use hidden nooks around your shower, sink, and cabinets too.

 Watch what rolls

-Don’t risk bottles falling out every time you open the cabinet door.
+Nothing sticks a landing squarely on the foot like a runaway rolling object the second the cabinet door opens.
 Invest in some mini shelves (also called vertical risers) to keep objects in place and maximize your storage space.

 Label, label, label